grafana/mimir/docs/sources/architecture/querier.md

 # Querier

-A querier is a stateless component that uses the [Prometheus Query Language](https://prometheus.io/docs/prometheus/latest/querying/basics/) to execute queries and fetch time series and labels on the read path.
+The querier is a stateless component that uses evaluates [Prometheus Query Language](https://prometheus.io/docs/prometheus/latest/querying/basics/) by fetching time series and labels on the read path.

 The querier uses the [store-gateway]({{< relref "./store-gateway.md" >}}) component to query the [long-term storage]({{< relref "./_index.md#long-term-storage" >}}) and the [ingester]({{< relref "./ingester.md" >}}) component to query recently written data.